nesnass/uia-ml/notes.md

 Without using Cloud Run, it seems the VM instance will not receive the new image to its container, so create a new instance instead:
 `gcloud compute instances create-with-container uia-ml-p3-3 --container-image gcr.io/organic-nation-267514/uia-p3-ml:latest`
  - This also requires deploying a new app code to App Engine with an updated SIMILARITY_API in app.yaml

+## Uploading Images

+### Format
+* ContentType: 'multipart/form-data'
+* attachment name: 'file', type: 'file'
+* method: POST

+### Stock images
+Uncomment `/api/stockimage` , run the server and visit the url `http://localhost:5000/upload` for an upload form Uploading images this way will keep original filenames and save both image and vector files to ./tmp Otherwise upload directly to this route

+### User Images
+`/api/upload` Uses random IDs for filenames and removes working files after processing.
+Call this route from the font-end app / website